kolibril13/blender_typst_importer/README.md

 ```
 ### Improvements
 * Enhanced SVG preprocessing pipeline:
-  - `preprocess_svg` will flatten the SVG structure fist
+  - `flatten_svg` will flatten the SVG structure fist
   - `stroke_to_filled_path` will convert all strokes to paths.

 Before <-> After: